 - 5. Annual/ semester/choice based credit system (programme wise): Semester - 6.
 Participation of the department in the courses offered by other departments: No - 7.
 Courses in collaboration with other universities, industries, foreign institutions, etc: NIL - 8.
 Details of courses/programmes discontinued (if any) with reasons: NIL - 9.
-Number of Teaching posts: 04 at present 02 (two posts lying vacant)
+Number of Teaching posts: 04 at present

 Sanctioned Filled

 Professor 0 0

 Associate Professor 02 02

-Assistant professor 02 (2 posts lying vacant)
+Assistant professor 02 02